DimitriKenne/CPOLYMESH/README.md

     • plot the extremal points on separate figures

 ### 5. demo_cfit
-Follow the same instruction as for demo in order to run this demo.
-You will need to open the file demo_cfit.py from the folder polynomial_projectors, define a function for approximation, provide the degree, choose the domain and then run the file.
+In order to run this demo, open the file demo_cfit.py from the folder polynomial_projectors, define a function for approximation, provide the degree, choose the domain and then run the file.

 The following tasks will be performed for each degree d = 1,..., deg: